-Indian residents, especially those located in Delhi, prefer to have a front that can be built within budget, fewer curves and art and yet have the ability to justify the interiors of their home.
+Indian residents, especially those located in Delhi, prefer to have exterior wall tiles designs that can be remain within budget yet have the ability to justify the interiors of their home.
 That's why we can see most of the designs carved out of simple building blocks.
 The above design too, emphasis more on keeping it simple and safe.
 Dual colored wall tiles help to highlight few parts of the building over others.

 If you don't have a big sized front at your home, then you can adopt a facade like this where a major part has been devoted to the balcony area and little has been spared for the walls.
 It will make the house look bigger from outside and also let the natural light enter your home.

 A three storey home often comes with the trouble of deciding a design that does not only looks brilliant from inside but also justifies its looks from outside.
 Get the scales and geometry revised and create lines and squares.
-Don't forget to add balcony from where you can gaze on the lanes and roads.
+This single family home has just the ideal number of lookout points to keep an eye on incidents happening on the roads and by-lanes outside.

 Having a big sized living home gives you plenty of space for creativity, perfection and rope in designs that are somehow impossible to be expressed in less space.
 For instance, this facade has a semi-circular balcony that forms the central element of attraction, a unique combination of paint colors and lots of cement work that is helping the building stand out.

 Not getting too much creative sometimes helps to nail a perfect exterior design.
 This facade brings you a simple and finely decorated facade.
-The designer has played well with the handrails on balcony, tiles on the side pillar walls and window glasses.
+The home builder here has played well with the handrails on balcony, tiles on the side pillar walls and window glasses.
 The wide entrance gate is also something to look upon if you favor free entrance space.

 And the last but not the least, this glass made facade steals the show due to its clarity and concept.
 No doubt, it looks chic and gorgeous without any use of color, tiles, and grills.